tldr-pages/tldr/pages/common/cargo-remove.md

 > Remove dependencies from a Cargo.toml manifest file.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-remove.html>.

-- Remove one or more depndencies from the Cargo.toml manifest:
+- Remove one or more dependencies from the Cargo.toml manifest:

 `cargo remove`